-I conducted enquiries regarding potential outward claims and received advice from my legal Counsel in respect of those potential claims.
-Based upon this advice I filed claims against the directors of the Company which have all now been settled.
+I conducted enquiries regarding potential outward claims against the directors of the Company and in addition received advice from my legal Counsel in respect of those potential claims.
+Based upon this advice claims were filed against the directors of the Company and all of these have now been settled successfully.